Follicular lymphoma

 What is follicular lymphoma?

-Follicular lymphoma is a type of cancer that comes from specialized immune cells called lymphocytes.
-Follicular lymphoma is the second most common lymphoma to affect adults.
+Follicular lymphoma (FL) is a type of cancer that starts from specialized immune cells called B cells.
+FL is the second most common lymphoma to affect adults.

 Where in the body is follicular lymphoma found?

-Follicular lymphoma can start anywhere in the body where lymphocytes gather in large numbers.
+FL can start anywhere in the body where B cells gather in large numbers.
 The most common locations include lymph nodes, the gastrointestinal tract (in particular the stomach and small bowel), the skin, and the breast.

 What are the symptoms of follicular lymphoma?

-Patients with follicular lymphoma may notice a painless lump or swelling that slowly increases in size over time.
+Patients with FL may notice a painless lump or swelling that slowly increases in size over time.
 Other symptoms of follicular lymphoma include fatigue, unintentional weight loss, loss of appetite, night sweats, and fever.

-How do pathologists make the diagnosis of follicular lymphoma?
+How is the diagnosis of follicular lymphoma made?

 What does follicular lymphoma look like under the microscope?

-Most follicular lymphomas are made up of small, dark cells that look similar to normal lymphocytes.
+Most FLs are made up of small, dark cells that look similar to normal B cells.
 However, some tumours contain larger, more abnormal-looking cells.
 Pathologists use the term pattern of growth to describe the way the cancer cells are arranged.
-When the cancer cells are arranged in small round groups the pattern is called follicular.
-When the cancer cells grow in very large shapeless groups and there is no space between the groups, the pattern is called diffuse.
+When the tumour cells are arranged in small round groups the pattern is called follicular.
+When the tumour cells grow in very large shapeless groups and there is no space between the groups, the pattern is called diffuse.
 The diffuse pattern is important because it can be associated with a worse prognosis.
-In particular, if a grade 3B tumour (see Grade below) shows a diffuse pattern of growth, the diagnosis changes from follicular lymphoma to diffuse large B-cell lymphoma (DLBCL).
+In particular, if a grade 3B tumour (see Grade below) shows a diffuse pattern of growth, the diagnosis changes from FL to diffuse large B-cell lymphoma (DLBCL).

-What other tests are performed to confirm the diagnosis of follicular lymphoma?
+What other tests may be performed to confirm the diagnosis of follicular lymphoma?

-Immunohistochemistry is a test that allows pathologists to learn more about the types of proteins made by specific cells.
+IHC is a special test that allows pathologists to learn more about the types of proteins made by different types of cells.
 Cells that produce a protein are called positive or reactive.
 Cells that do not produce a protein are called negative or non-reactive.
-Immunohistochemistry is commonly performed on cases of follicular lymphoma to confirm the diagnosis and to exclude other diseases that can look similar under the microscope.

 Follicular lymphoma commonly shows the following immunohistochemistry results: